 I have very thick, wavy (sometimes curly) hair.

-Currently I am only using Beautycounter Daily Shampoo & Conditioner with no curling product:
+Currently, I am only using Beautycounter Daily Shampoo & Conditioner with no curling product:

 These are some of the products that I have used and loved in the past:

 Here are your options for hair products that are EWG verified or score a 1 or a 2 on the EWG Skin Deep database.
 I first share general brands, and then specifics for different kinds of hair.
 You’ll find links to info on UK-based hair products at the end!
-Please let me know if you need help finding a brand for where you live!
+Please email me and let me know if you need help finding a brand for where you live!

 PLEASE ALWAYS DOUBLE CHECK INGREDIENTS.
 Brands are always changing formulations.